Veterans Health Administration

 The Office of Patient Care Services oversees VHA's clinical programs that support and improve veterans' health care.
 The VA's broad approach to veteran care incorporates expert knowledge, clinical practice and patient care guidelines in all aspects of care.

 The National Center for Patient Safety represents the VA's commitment to preventing and reducing unfavorable medical outcomes while enhancing the care given our patients.

-The VHA Office of the Assistant Deputy Under Secretary for Health (ADUSH) for Policy and Planning advises the offices of the Under Secretary for Health and Deputy Under Secretary for Health on the development, progress, impact of VHA policy, strategic planning, and knowledge/data management.
-Comprised of four central offices and two field-based groups, the ADUSH coordinates various aspects of VHA's national policy development and programs, collaborating with other Federal agencies that affect internal VHA planning, policy and budget.
+The VHA Chief Strategy Office advises the offices of the Under Secretary for Health and Deputy Under Secretary for Health on the development, progress, and impact of VHA policy, strategic planning, and knowledge/data management.
+Comprised of four central offices and two field-based groups, the Chief Strategy Office coordinates various aspects of VHA's national policy development and programs, collaborating with other Federal agencies that affect internal VHA planning, policy and budget.

 The Office of Public Health helps protect the health of Veterans and VA staff through research, policies, and initiatives.
 The needs of special populations such as Veterans exposed to military hazards, and Veterans with HIV/AIDS and hepatitis C, receive our added attention.

 The Office of Quality and Performance supports VHA's commitment to excellence in providing quality veteran care.
 The care is based on medical research, factual information and positive patient outcomes.